-The Analysis of all samples collected as part of this Inspection and Report have been analysed by an independent, NATA accredited laboratory - SGS Australia Pty.
+The Analysis of any / all samples collected as part of this Inspection and Report (should they be collected) have been analysed by an independent, NATA accredited laboratory - SGS Australia Pty.
 Ltd. This company has no relationship to Dawsons Engineering (NQ), other than being a trading partner engaged in a commercial transaction.